DeclareDesign/randomizr/cran-comments.md

 Small update for new version of knitr.
 Change to email address for one contributor.

+This is a resubmission to remove the suggests dependency of ri, which was removed from CRAN.

 ## Test environments
 R version 4.1.2
 * R-devel with win-builder.r-project.org